Photo: Iberdrola Renewables/promotional image

-Also worth noting, given that Google, Apple and Facebook recently spoke out against freezing North Carolina's Renewable Energy Portfolio Standard (REPS), is the fact that Amazon Web Services will be buying the electricity from the farm to supply its data centers.
-Amazon recently comitted to securing its electricity from 100% renewable sources, having faced criticism in the past from environmental groups for its relative lack of support for clean energy.
+Also worth noting, given that Google, Apple, and Facebook recently spoke out against freezing North Carolina’s Renewable Energy Portfolio Standard (REPS), is the fact that Amazon Web Services will be buying the electricity from the farm to supply its data centers.
+Amazon recently committed to securing its electricity from 100% renewable sources, has faced criticism in the past from environmental groups for its relative lack of support for clean energy.

 Bloomberg Business reports that the wind farm will begin operation in December 2016.
 Many clean energy advocates will now be watching intently to see if this development will speed up the acceptance of offshore wind in the state, a technology which could go a significant way toward providing 100% of North Carolina’s power from renewables.